Lodgepole chipmunk: Predators

 Natural predators of this chipmunk include coyotes, foxes (primarily the gray fox), hawks (Cooper's and red-tailed), bobcats, and martens.
 To avoid such threats, the Lodgepole chipmunk is capable of climbing trees in order to seek safety and also minimize open exposure by utilizing the color patterns and markings of its fur to blend into its surroundings, providing camouflage against the environment.

 Behavior and communication

 Several different vocalizations are used by the Lodgepole chipmunk during both courtship and when frightened by a predator.
 During courtship, visual displays can be shown through the action of tail flipping and body postures of both sexes.
 Alongside visual displays, during courtship males and females utilize chips and whistles.
 When frightened or alerting others, the Lodgepole chipmunk produces a high pitched "whisk", a shrill "tsew", as well as the series "pst-pst-pst-a-ku" in a rapid and repeated manner.
 After caching food throughout the spring and summer months, hibernation begins at the end of October and lasts until early to mid April, a five-six month span.

+Gestation

+The period of gestation for a Lodgepole chipmunk lasts about one month.
+They often give birth to one litter each year, averaging 3-6 offspring, typically in July.
+During birth, the mother will usually go to an underground den near a large log or stone to give birth to its offspring.
+They may also use abandoned holes dug by Woodpeckers.